 What is the new technical idea?

-The new technical idea is to develop standard data abstractions for maintaining and sharing knowledge of the world and planning actions in it.
-Performance measurement techniques and artifacts will be developed to enable manufacturers to use these systems and abstractions in a cost-effective manner.
-The lack of an abstraction has led current manufacturing robots to have little or no understanding of the world around them and no capability to dynamically change their actions if the environment changes.
+The new technical idea is to aid in the development of standard data abstractions for maintaining and sharing knowledge of the world and planning actions in it.
+Performance measurement techniques and artifacts will be developed to enable manufacturers to use these standards and abstractions in a cost-effective manner.
+The lack of sensor processing to detect objects in the world and details about environmental conditions as well as an abstraction that is capable of storing and reasoning over this knowledge has led current manufacturing robots to have little or no understanding of the world around them and no capability to dynamically change their actions if the environment changes.
 This restricts them to operate in highly constrained environments and makes it difficult to change from one task to another.
+The Robot Perception for Identifying and Locating Parts for Assembly and Robot Perception for Workspace Situational Awareness projects are addressing the sensor processing aspects of this problem.
+This project is addressing the knowledge abstraction aspects of the problem.
 The primary challenges that may be solved by a unified knowledge abstraction are:

 Lack of agility that would allow robots to be quickly and easily re-tasked.
 With current teach pendant programming of robots, it may take an order of magnitude longer to program and configure the system than the task would take to complete by hand.